-Northern Health’s flu clinic team is seeing an unprecedented demand for flu vaccines, as they have given over 13,000 vaccinations to the public in just one month, compared to 11,000 vaccinations in three months last year.
+Northern Health’s flu clinic team is seeing an unprecedented demand for flu vaccines, having given over 14,000 vaccinations to the public in just over a month, compared to 11,000 vaccinations in three months last year.

 The team on the front line, Madelaine Flynn, Manager of Infection Prevention and Kamal Sidhu, Clinical Nurse Consultant, told us families drive a few hours to get their children vaccinated and take advantage of the program.

 “They’ve seen the media around the flu, and that has brought to the forefront how important it is to be vaccinated.
 They come to Northern, and tell us that their child goes to childcare and everybody is sick and they want their child to be protected,” Madelaine said.